Frances Martha Shaw (1828–1893) married Frederick Augustus Baker (1827-1872) in 1854

 4.2 Kenneth Francis Towler (1885-1971) married Margaret Tomlinson Dickens (born 1886) in Massachusetts, USA in 1909.

 Kenneth Francis Towler was born in Bristol but emigrated to the US when he was 20 years old.
-Starting in Massachusetts he moved on to Illinois and finally to San Francisco.
-His occupation was recorded as ‘Executive’ in the ship’s passenger list when he made a trip to the UK in 1937.
+Starting in Massachusetts he moved on to Illinois and then San Francisco.
+He died in San Francisco but is buried in Evanston, Illinois.
+His occupation is recorded as Accountant, Treasurer and Executive in census records.

 4.3 Sibyl Edythe Towler (1886-1969) married Thomas Keith Welsh (1878-1936) in Portsmouth in 1911.

 Sibyl was born in Stuttgart.
-Thomas Keith Welsh was the son of William Keith Ball Welsh and Alice Matilda Long.
-William Keith Ball Welsh was a GP.
+Thomas Keith Welsh was the son of William Keith Ball Welsh (1851-1921) and Alice Matilda Long (1861-1934).
+William Keith Ball Welsh was a medical doctor.

 Thomas Keith Welsh was a master mariner.
 Based in Singapore he worked on cable ships laying submarine communications cables.
 During the First World War the British successfully cut German cables and protecting British cables was a priority.
 Thomas Keith Welsh was awarded WW1 Merchant Seamen Campaign Medals in recognition of his service.